Gene Chizik: Auburn

+With Malzahn's absence, media and alumni criticized coach Chizik, claiming he only won a championship at Auburn due to Malzahn's playcalling and assisting him as head coach.

 Chizik was released after four seasons, and Auburn bought out his contract for $11.09 million.
 Chizik received $7.5 million based on his December 1 contractual buyout amount and assistant coaches received the remainder.

+Overall, Auburn went 33–19 during Chizik's tenure as head football coach.
+His only winning record in conference play was the 2010 national championship season.

 North Carolina

 Chizik was named defensive coordinator at the University of North Carolina at Chapel Hill on January 19, 2015.
 He inherited a unit that had given up 497 yards per game in 2014; only three other teams in Power 5 conferences had surrendered more yards per game.
 The 2014 team ranked 120th nationally in overall defense.
 Through 11 games, Chizik's defense had surrendered 384 yards per game, a major factor in the Tar Heels going on a school record eleven-game winning streak and earning their 1st ACC Coastal Division championship.
 Chizik's 2015 and 2016 defense units ranked 96th and 63rd nationally, respectively.
 Chizik resigned in February 2017.

 Return to North Carolina

 After a multi-year hiatus from coaching, Chizik returned to Chapel Hill and was named assistant head coach for defense, following the departure of defensive coordinator Jay Bateman.
 He replaced Bateman on January 8, 2022.
-Chizik will serve as the de facto defensive coordinator, with the defense utilizing his preferred scheme, despite Charlton Warren and Tommy Thigpen having co-coordinator titles.
+Chizik served as the de facto defensive coordinator, with the defense utilizing his preferred scheme, despite Charlton Warren and Tommy Thigpen having co-coordinator titles.
+His 2022 Tar Heel defense finished close to the bottom of the FBS in many statistical categories, ranking 102nd out of 131 teams in total defense.
+Most notably, in an early-season game against Appalachian State, Chizik's defense allowed forty points and 338 total yards of offense in the fourth quarter alone, though the Tar Heels would hang on to win 63–61.
+After the 2023 season, UNC Head Coach Mack Brown announced that Chizik would not return for the 2024 season.